nanodesigns/nanosupport/readme.txt

 * Knowledgebase page: `[nanosupport_knowledgebase]`

-= Q: How to disable the page-to-page navigation and notice = **A:** On plugin's 'Settings' page, in 'General' tab, you can **uncheck** the *Enable Notices and Navigation on NanoSupport pages* to disable them.
+= Q: How to disable the page-to-page navigation and notice = **A:** On plugin\'s 'Settings' page, in 'General' tab, you can **uncheck** the *Enable Notices and Navigation on NanoSupport pages* to disable them.

 = Q: How the plugin can be well integrated with my theme? = **A:** NanoSupport has smart templating.
 You can find all its templates inside the plugin's `/templates/` directory.
-To make your theme completely integrated with the plugin\'s templates you can simply make a directory in your theme named `nanosupport/` and can overrite the plugin's templates with your custom one.
+To make your theme completely integrated with the plugin\'s templates you can simply make a directory in your theme named `nanosupport/` and can override the plugin\'s templates with your custom one.

-= Q: How to make Support Agent? =
+= Q: How to make a Support Agent? =
 **A:** Edit any WordPress user in WordPress admin panel and at the bottom, check the checkmark saying: *Yes, make this user a Support Agent* to make the user a support agent.

 == Screenshots ==